rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/index.md

         COALESCE(SUM(c.COUNT), 0) AS Injuries,
         '/anc/' || a.ANC AS link
     FROM
-        dbricks.anc a
+        anc.anc_2023 a
     LEFT JOIN
-        dbricks.crashes c ON a.ANC = c.ANC
+        crashes.crashes c ON a.ANC = c.ANC
         AND c.MODE IN ${inputs.multi_mode_dd.value}
         AND c.SEVERITY IN ${inputs.multi_severity.value}
         AND c.REPORTDATE BETWEEN '${inputs.date_range.start}' AND '${inputs.date_range.end}'